-The Pearse North deposit, only 200 metres northwest of the operating Pearse open cut gold mine, is a shear-hosted epithermal gold-silver deposit of the same style as Pearse (Figure 1).
+The Pearse North deposit, only 200 metres northwest of the operating Pearse open cut gold mine, is a shear-hosted epithermal gold-silver deposit of the same style as Pearse.
 At the Pearse deposits, gold is associated with a fine-grained pyrite-arsenopyrite-stibnite assemblage hosted in altered siliceous volcaniclastic rocks within a zone marked by a strong shear fabric.
+The Pearse North deposit has a strike length of over 100m.